zio/zio-prelude/docs/functional-abstractions/concrete-types/commutative.md

 We can use the `Commutative` abstraction to specify at the type level whether one of our data types can be combined in a way that is associative and commutative or only associative.
 We can also test for it using the laws testing functionality provided by ZIO Prelude.

-For example, here is how we could define and test a `Commutative` instance for a version of the `RunningAverage` data type that we discussed in the introduction to functional abstractions.
+For example, here is how we could define and test a `Commutative` instance for a version of the `RunningAverage` data type that we discussed in the introduction to functional abstractions:

 ```scala mdoc:reset
 import zio.prelude._